scales-okn/PACER-tools/README.md

 ## 1. Getting Started

- - Clone this PACER-tools repo
- - Install any missing python packages
+ - Install the package: `pip install pacer-tools`
  - Make sure you have a recent version of Firefox installed (80.0+) and [GeckoDriver](https://github.com/mozilla/geckodriver) for Firefox

 **Download folder**
-For this tutorial we are going to put our data into */data/pacer*.
-The scraper separates out data by district, so it's best to have a subdirectory for each district, named by court abbreviation (e.g. */data/pacer/ilnd* for Northern District of Illinois).
+For this tutorial we are going to put our data into *./pacer*.
+The scraper separates out data by district, so it's best to have a subdirectory for each district, named by court abbreviation (e.g. *./pacer/ilnd* for Northern District of Illinois).
 When the scraper runs it will build the necessary structure inside of that subdirectory that it needs to download and house the data from Pacer.

 Since we are using the PACER demo, we will use the court abbreviation it uses which is *psc* (for PACER Service Centre).
-The scraper will take an `inpath` argument, to which we will pass */data/pacer/psc*.
+The scraper will take an `inpath` argument, to which we will pass *./pacer/psc*.

 ## 2. Pacer credentials
 For most use you will need to put your Pacer login details into a json file.
-For this tutorial we'll be using the Pacer training site with the login details contained in */code/downloader/login/demo.auth*.
+For this tutorial we'll be using the Pacer training site with the login details contained in *src/pacer_tools/code/downloader/login/demo.auth*.
 When you are running the scraper using your own credentials you can use that file as a template.

 ## 3. Query Scraper
 The first thing we'll do with the scraper is download some query results.
-There is a demo query located at */code/downloader/demo.json*.
+There is a demo query located at *src/pacer_tools/code/downloader/demo.json*.
 This is a *.json* file that maps search criteria to fields in the Pacer query form.
  To create your own query later you can use the query builder (see the documentation).

-Throughout this tutorial we will be running the scrapers.py file from the */code/downloader* folder, and all paths are relative to this (but it can be run from anywhere, with relative paths adjusted accordingly).
+Throughout this tutorial we will be using the scraper command from the PACER-tools command-line utility.
+Run `pacer-tools scraper` to see the full set of arguments.

 **Running script**

 To use the Query Scraper we just need to run the following:

-    python scrapers.py --override-time --query-conf demo.json ../../data/pacer/psc
+    pacer-tools scraper --override-time --query-conf demo.json ./pacer/psc

  - *The `--override-time` flag is to override time restriction (as it is designed to run be run overnight)
  - The `--query-conf` option points the scraper to a json config file with the parameters for our query.